AlistairNWard/wham/README.md

 ###Installing whamg

 Whamg depends on CMAKE and OPENMP.
-These dependances are commonly found preinstalled on linux systems.
+These dependancies are commonly found preinstalled on linux systems.
 ```
 git clone --recursive  https://github.com/zeeev/wham.git ; cd wham ; git checkout devel ; make
 ```

 ###Running whamg

 Whamg uses paired alignments generated with bwa-mem.
 Whamg uses the same bams as SNV and INDEL calling tools.
 Duplicates should be marked or removed, and indel realignment is helpful.
-Whamg is agnostic regarding the bwa-mem –M flag (if you don’t know what that means don’t worry).  **It is important that the –R flag in bwa mem is used.
+Whamg is agnostic regarding the bwa-mem –M flag (if you don’t know what that means, don’t worry).  **It is important that the –R flag in bwa-mem is used.
 Whamg requires read group information.
 Currently, Whamg assumes one library per bam file.**

 ####Example